 When is the Right Time for Eyelid Surgery?

-Will Treatment Make You Look Like a Different Person?
+Will Asian Blepharoplasty Make You Look Like a Different Person?

 When performed by an experienced surgeon, eyelid surgery won’t fundamentally alter your distinct eye shape.
 This operation should preserve the patient’s natural beauty while treating the specific functional and aesthetic issues the patient wants to address.
 If you have almond-shaped eyes naturally, they will still be almond-shaped after surgery, but they’ll have an added pretarsal crease, more visible upper lashes, and reduced puffiness.
 Asian blepharoplasty is meant to enhance, and not erase, the beauty of your eyes.